Microgramma (typeface): Microgramma OnlyShadow

 Microgramma OnlyShadow is a variant of Microgramma Bold that contains only the shadows of Microgramma Extended Bold, designed by URW Studio in 1994.
 Although Alessandro Butti died in 1959, URW credited him as the designer of the new font.

 The Euro sign in the font has a different weight, styled from a different font family, and is not shadowed.

 Applications

 Science fiction films and television series began using the typeface in the 60s and 70s, and this style later became associated with science fiction of this era.

 Films

 Microgramma was used both as titles and in production props in films such as Cool Hand Luke, THX 1138, Back to the Future, Apollo 13, and The Incredibles.

 Alien

 Microgramma and its related variations are used throughout the original Alien films, as well as the more recent reincarnations.
-Weyland-Yutani, the primary corporate conglomerate within both the earlier and recent Alien films (including the Alien vs. Predator crossover films), features use of Microgamma and its Bold Extended typeface in its corporate logo, although not exclusively.
+Weyland-Yutani, the primary corporate conglomerate within both the earlier and recent Alien films (including the Alien vs. Predator crossover films), features use of Microgramma and its Bold Extended typeface in its corporate logo, although not exclusively.